 An occupier of a holding who begins to keep cattle on that holding, and any person who takes over the occupation of a holding where cattle are kept, must notify the Animal and Plant Health Agency (APHA) of their name and address and the address of the holding.
 This must be done within one month.
-APHA should be contacted on 03000 200301 or customer.registration@apha.gov.uk.
 They will provide you with your herd number at this stage.